 Most plugin updates slam shut known vulnerabilities.
 This is why outdated plugins are bad news, and why managed hosting services ensure everything is regularly updated.

-Managed hosting services also typically support a dedicated WordPress firewall and malware scanning, plus they’ll also have their own systems for managing and blocking known and potential threats (think: brute force attacks, etc) and, perhaps most importantly, will have highly knowledgeable staff on hand to help out (click here to read more about other major difference between managed and shared hosting services).
+Managed hosting services also typically support a dedicated WordPress firewall and malware scanning, plus they’ll have their own systems for managing and blocking known and potential threats (think brute force attacks and the like).
+Perhaps most importantly of all, they’ll have highly knowledgeable staff on hand to help out (click here to read more about other major difference between managed and shared hosting services).

 Strong Login Credentials

 Depending on the size and importance of your website (and just how much peace of mind you’re after), it’s well worth giving site security some serious attention.
-Below, we’ve listed twelve exceptional WordPress security plugins and services (both free and premium) that we’d strongly advise you to learn about and consider: some simple and some complicated.
-Depending on what’s already provided by your own particular web host, many won’t be necessary of course — the trick is to be aware of what’s available and decide which are necessary for your own particular business: before it’s too late!
+Below, we’ve listed eleven exceptional WordPress security plugins and services (both free and premium; some simple and some complicated) that we’d strongly advise you to learn about and consider.
+Depending on what’s already provided by your web host, many won’t be necessary, of course — the trick is to be aware of what’s available and decide what you need for your business before it’s too late!

 iThemes Security Pro (from $80)

-iThemes have long been one of the biggest names in WordPress security.
-As such, it’s no surprise that their all-in-one security plugin, iThemes Security Pro, just so happens to be one of the market leaders.
+As iThemes is one of the biggest names in WordPress security (and has been for some time now), it’s no surprise its all-in-one security plugin, iThemes Security Pro, is one of the market leaders.

-iThemes Security Pro tackles all of the main website vulnerabilities, starting with brute force attacks.
-To keep the bad guys out, the plugin moves the default WordPress login page, enforces super-strong passwords, and blocks users after too many login attempts.
+This plugin tackles all of the main website vulnerabilities, starting with brute force attacks.
+To keep the bad guys out, iThemes Security Pro moves the default WordPress login page, enforces super-strong passwords, and blocks users after too many login attempts.

 If that’s not enough login security, iThemes Security Pro also supports two-factor authorization — this sends a passcode to the user’s mobile device, which is required alongside the standard password.

-If you know that you’re the only person accessing your admin, the plugin also offers a handy “out of office” for the WordPress dashboard.
+If you know you’re the only person accessing your admin, the plugin also offers a handy out of office for the WordPress dashboard.
 This essentially locks the dashboard when you know you won’t be using it — such as when you’re asleep.

-The plugin’s other important functionality is file change detection.
-When a hacker accesses your website, chances are, the first thing they’ll do is edit one of the core files. iThemes will monitor for this type of activity, sending you email notification whenever something suspicious occurs.
+Its other important functionality is file change detection.
+When a hacker accesses your website, chances are the first thing they’ll do is edit one of the core files.
+The plugin will monitor for this type of activity, sending you email notification whenever something suspicious occurs.

-iThemes Security Pro will handle all of your website security needs for just $80/year.
-If you want to take it for a test drive, a free version of iThemes Security Lite is available — this is one of the best free security plugins in its own right, so it’s well worth checking out!
+For just $80 a year, iThemes Security Pro will handle all of your website security needs.
+If you want to take it for a test drive, a free version of iThemes Security Lite is available, and happens to be one of the best free security plugins in its own right, so it’s well worth checking out!